 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary among judges, magistrate judges, and magistrates was $126,930 in May 2015.
-The same source predicted that the employment of magistrates (along with judges and magistrate judges) will grow by only 1% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary among judges, magistrate judges, and magistrates was $133,840 in May 2017.
+The same source predicted that the employment of for judges, magistrate judges and magistrates will grow by only 6% between 2016 and 2026.
 Competition for the jobs that open is stiff, since there is a great deal of prestige in sitting on the bench.

 Alternate Career Options

 Arbitrator, Mediator and Conciliator

 These positions normally require at least a bachelor's degree along with relevant work experience, although some require a master's degree or a law degree.
 These professionals work outside of the court system to attempt resolution of conflicts between parties.
-They could expect average employment growth of 9% during the 2014-2024 decade, and these positions paid an annual median salary of $58,020 in May of 2015, according to the BLS.
+They could expect faster than average employment growth of 10% during the 2016-2026 decade, and these positions paid an annual median salary of $60,670 in May of 2017, according to the BLS.

 Paralegal and Legal Assistant

 Paralegals and legal assistants normally earn an associate's degree in paralegal studies; those who already hold a bachelor's degree in another field may earn a postsecondary certificate in paralegal studies.
 While assisting lawyers, these professionals organize and maintain files, write documents and perform legal research.
-They earned an annual median wage of $48,810 in 2015 and could anticipate average increases in available positions, with 8% growth between 2014 and 2024, the BLS said in 2015.
+They earned an annual median wage of $50,410 in 2017 and could anticipate a much faster than average increase in available positions, with 15% growth between 2016 and 2026, the BLS said in 2017.